 Why you need it . . .
 If you are a serious home baker, Rose Levy Beranbaum’s bible collection should be in your kitchen.
 This is her most extensive “bible” and includes every type of dessert imagineable with her renowned meticulous recipe instructions.
 You will fine-tune all five senses when baking with Rose.

 Must try recipes . . .
 Red rose cake, mango bango cheesecake, white chocolate buttercream

-This post contains affiliate links.
-If you purchase one or more of the baking tools on after clicking one of my links, I receive a small commission (the price you pay is not affected).
-Thank you so much for supporting my blog!
+This page may contain affiliate links.
+If you purchase one or more of the products after clicking one of my links, I receive a small commission (the price you pay is not affected).
+Thanks!